triggr/node-sftp-server/README.md

 # node-sftp-server

 A simple interface to be able to implement an SFTP Server using Node.js.
-Based on excellent work by @mscdex - mscdex/ssh2 and mscdex/ssh2-streams.
+Based on excellent work by https://github.com/mscdex - https://github.com/mscdex/ssh2 and https://github.com/mscdex/ssh2-streams.
 Without which none of this would be possible.

-In all cases, this library will only ever perform a subset of what can be accomplished with mscdex/ssh2 .
+In all cases, this library will only ever perform a subset of what can be accomplished with https://github.com/mscdex/ssh2 .
 If there's something more advanced you need to do and this library won't support it, that one is probably the one to look at.

-The easiest way to get the hang of this library is probably to look at the server_example.js to start with, until this documentation gets more fully fleshed-out.
+The easiest way to get the hang of this library is probably to look at the `server_example.js` to start with, until this documentation gets more fully fleshed-out.

 # Usage